bloc-digital/usemanualcache/README.md

 2. **Safe Cache Purging:** When you remove (purge) a cache box, the hook only removes URLs from the browser cache if they are not still referenced in any other box.
 This prevents accidentally deleting cached resources that are still needed elsewhere in your app.

 This design is especially useful for apps that need to manage multiple sets of cached resources, want to avoid cache bloat and stale data, or need to keep different resource groups isolated.
 The strict mapping between boxes and caches prevents accidental cross-cache operations.
+The healing functions help keep your cache and box data in sync, even if something goes wrong (e.g., cache eviction, manual tampering, or network errors).

 ### Notes & Limitations